CallmeNavin/P2_HR-Analytics-Employee-Attrition/README.md

 **Period**

-This Dataset is updated 08 years ago.
+This dataset was last updated around 8 years ago, and reflects historical HR patterns rather than current trends.

 **C. Methodology**